 You might have written sentences that are precise and clear, that target the audience, that contain predominantly active verbs, and that are concise, However, if those sentences do not connect, that writing will not succeed.
 This lesson teaches you an important strategy to have your sentences connect.
 If you are uncomfortable with grammatical terms such as prepositional phrase or dependent clause, you should review Appendix A before beginning this lesson.
-(29 Minutes)
+(28 Minutes)

-Connecting Your Ideas: Strategy.
-This film discusses a strategy for connecting your ideas (which translates to sentences here) in engineering and science.
+2. Connecting Your Ideas: A Strategy.
+This film discusses a strategy for connecting your sentences (ideas) in scientific writing.
+Captions to be uploaded by March 18.

 For the academic year 2019-2020, we are collecting comments, questions, criticisms, and suggestions for the films, text, and quizzes of each lesson on scientific writing.
 To help us understand your input, would please let us know what your discipline is and whether you are a student, professional, or faculty member?